We build collaborations to solve problems

 Our patient advocacy programs connect people to life-saving treatments and potential cures.

 We fund the national efforts of Sharing America's Marrow (S.A.M.) to significantly increase the donor pool for life-saving bone marrow transplants.
-In 2015 and 2016, The S.A.M. team enrolled 24,000 new donors on the National Marrow Donor Program registry and found nearly 400 matches for people on a waiting list.
-In 2017, they received the RARE Champion of Hope Advocacy Award from Global Genes.
+In 2015 and 2016, The S.A.M. team enrolled over 24,000 new donors on the National Marrow Donor Program registry and found more than 400 matches for people on a waiting list.
+In 2016, they received the RARE Champion of Hope Award from Global Genes.